Early Childhood Education

 Promotion reviews occur at the end of each of semester 1, 2, 3 and 4 and decisions are made by the full program team including Faculty members, Program Coordinator, and Department Chair.

 Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the ECE Program Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct or have failed 60% or more of their academic courses and field experiences may be discontinued from the Program.
-Students who have been discontinued from the Program will not be considered for re-entry to the program for a minimum of 1 semester and/or until they have worked with the program coordinator to develop a written learning contract to support their academic and non-academic success.
+Students who have been discontinued from the Program will not be considered for re-entry to the program until they have worked with the program coordinator to develop a written learning contract to support their academic and non-academic success.

-Students not planning to return to the ECE Program the following semester are expected to complete a Withdrawal Form available from the program coordinators, the registrar's office, or on the college website.
+Students not planning to return to the ECE Program the following semester are expected to complete the withdrawal form available from the Student Portal.

 Students have the right to appeal any academic decisions as set out in the Conestoga Student Guide.
 It is recommended that students begin this appeal process by first meeting with the faculty and/or program coordinator and/or program chair.

 Readmission to a Program

 Students are required to apply for readmission when they have been absent from their program for one semester or longer; or when the student has withdrawn or been discontinued.
 Upon readmission, students are placed into the current program of study which determines graduation requirements.
 Students are subject to the college and program policies and procedures in place at the time of readmission.